As a mother to two young boys and two dogs, I'm no stranger to dirt and spills—here is my natural alternative to carpet shampoo.

-A dirty, stained carpet can really distract from the appearance of an overall clean house.
-As a mother of 2 young boys, and 2 dogs (1 large, 1 small) I am no stranger to dirt, spills, and "whoopsies."
-After about 2 years of only spot cleaning our carpet, it was starting to look worn down and just dirty all over.
+A dirty, stained carpet can really detract from the appearance of an overall clean house.
+As a mother of two young boys and two dogs (one large, one small), I am no stranger to dirt, spills, and "whoopsies."
+After about two years of only spot cleaning our carpet, it was starting to look worn down and dirty all over.
 I needed to do something about it.

 After searching and asking around to my natural momma friends, here is the solution I ended up using that worked for me.

 - 3/4 cup white vinegar*

 *Add the ingredients in this order!
 If you add the water first and follow with vinegar and washing soda, you will overflow!
 I learned this the hard way.

 **You can probably use baking soda instead if you prefer, but I haven't tried it.